-The Directors' is responsible for the preparation and fair presentation of the financial statements in accordance with IFRS-EU and Part 9 of Book 2 of the Dutch Civil Code.
-Furthermore, the Board is responsible for such internal control as the Board determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+The board is responsible for the preparation and fair presentation of the financial statements in accordance with EU-IFRS and Part 9 of Book 2 of the Dutch Civil Code.
+Furthermore, the directors is responsible for such internal control as the directors determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.

-As part of the preparation of the financial statements, the Board is responsible for assessing the company's ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, the Board should prepare the financial statements using the going concern basis of accounting unless the Board either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
+As part of the preparation of the financial statements, the directors is responsible for assessing the company's ability to continue as a going concern.
+Based on the financial reporting frameworks mentioned, the directors should prepare the financial statements using the going concern basis of accounting unless the directors either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.

-The Board should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.
+The board should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.